VaultoftheForsaken/Zombify/README.md

 ## Example:

 - SCP-049 kills a player from an eligible role (e.g., Class D).
-- The player is instantly zombified into SCP-049-2 with 100 health, max health, and Hume Shield.
+- The player is instantly zombified into SCP-049-2 with, max health, and max Hume Shield.

 ## Compatibility